 written consent by the Minor Athlete’s parent or guardian must be obtained prior to the provision of services.

-<Member Organisation> will make every reasonable effort to monitor one-on-one interactions between Persons in Authority and Minor Athletes that occur under its jurisdiction by knowing that the scheduled time, duration and place of interaction and random checks to observe such interactions.
+SRA will make every reasonable effort to monitor one-on-one interactions between Persons in Authority and Minor Athletes that occur under its jurisdiction by knowing that the scheduled time, duration and place of interaction and random checks to observe such interactions.

 MASSAGE AND RUBDOWNS

-Any massage or rubdown performed by an adult Person on a Minor Athlete at <Member Organisation> directed training, event or competition is expressly prohibited unless that adult is authorized by <Member Organisation> to do so.
+Any massage or rubdown performed by an adult Person on a Minor Athlete at SRA directed training, event or competition is expressly prohibited unless that adult is authorized by SRA to do so.

 Any massage or rubdown of Minor Athlete must be conducted in an open and interruptible location with one other adult present.